-If you have old silver flatware that you no longer use or want, or need quick cash, selling your silverware near you can be a good way to make fast money.
+If you have old or antique silver flatware that you no longer use or want, or need quick cash, selling your silverware near you can be a good way to make fast money.
 This post gives information on the most common ways to sell your silver flatware near you.

 Our No. 1 recommendation is online silver buyer CashforSilverUSA, which will give you a free, quick quote, and 100% free shipping and returns — right from your home (which is actually the closest place to sell your flatware!).